Welcome

 which will be given up for you.

 Celebrant shows the consecrated bread to the people, replaces it on the plate, and genuflects in adoration.
-Then continues

 Take this all of you and drink from it.